Park Yakum and Poleg Gateway Nature Reserve offer loop family hikes near Netanya. The tracks pass through nature and

-Israel National trails and the black trail continue on the kurkar ridge to the south.
+Israel National and black trails continue on the Kurkar ridge to the south.
 And since we are passing near Tel Poleg (located on the ridge to the west), let’s mention it.

 Remains of the kurkar ridge in reserve show the remains of the Tel Poleg archeological site, although it was mostly destroyed by kurkar mining in the early 1950s.
 During the excavation seasons at the site in 1959 and 1964, a settlement from several periods was exposed.